 We are proud to work with our local government members to support more productive, livable, sustainable communities locally across Australia.
 Local governments are uniquely positioned to help ensure planning controls, policies, standards and guidelines support best practice developments for their communities.

-The following case studies show how leading local governments across the country are improving social, environmental & economic outcomes in their local government areas through Green Star certification.
+The following case studies and examples show how leading local governments across the country are improving social, environmental and economic outcomes in their local government areas through Green Star certification.

 City of Freemantle Local Planning Policy

 The City of Freemantle's Local Planning Policy 2.13 Sustainable Buildings Design Requirements is a policy that prescribes commercial developments over 1000 sqm are to achieve a 4 Star Green Star rating, or equivalent.
 Read more here.